MicrosoftLearning/SC-400T00A-Microsoft-Information-Protection-Administrator/Instructions/Labs/LAB_AK_05_Lab1_Ex1_Communication_Compliance.md

 1. Select **Send**

-1. In the **To** line enter **Joni Sherman** and select the suggested email address.
-Enter **Surprise party!** in the subject line, and **Joni!
+1. In the **To** line enter **`Joni Sherman`** and select the suggested email address.
+Enter **`Surprise party!`** in the subject line, and **`Joni!
 We're planning a couple of big secrets around the office!
-Don't forget Debra's baby shower and Megan's surprise birthday parties this month!** in the body of the email.
+Don't forget Debra's baby shower and Megan's surprise birthday parties this month!`** in the body of the email.

 1. Select **Send**

 1. Lynne wants to send one last email.
-In the **To** line enter **Debra Berger** and select the suggested email address.
-Enter **Debra!
+In the **To** line enter **`Debra Berger`** and select the suggested email address.
+Enter **`Debra!
 I just heard a HUGE financial secret about Northwind's acquisition!
-Let's get together at lunch to discuss.** in the body of the email.
+Let's get together at lunch to discuss.`** in the body of the email.

 1. Select **Send**

-1. Logout of Lynne's account, and close all browser windows.
+1. Logout of Lynne's account and close all browser windows.

 You have successfully tested your custom policy to verify its effectiveness in identifying and flagging sensitive financial information.

-## Task 4 - Manage your communication compliance policy
+## Task 4 – Manage your communication compliance policy (Optional)

-In this task, you will manage your communication compliance policy in the Microsoft Purview portal.You will review and take action on the pending items for the **Detect Financial Secrets** policy to ensure your policy is working effectively to identify and handle any potential compliance issues.
+In this task, you will manage your communication compliance policy in the Microsoft Purview portal.
+You will review and take action on the pending items for the **Detect Financial Secrets** policy to ensure your policy is working effectively to identify and handle any potential compliance issues.

-1. In **Microsoft Edge**, navigate to **`https://compliance.microsoft.com`** and log into the Microsoft Purview portal as JoniS@WWLxZZZZZZ.onmicrosoft.com (where ZZZZZZ is your unique tenant ID provided by your lab hosting provider).
-Joni's password should be provided by your lab hosting provider.
+1. In **Microsoft Edge**, navigate to **`https://purview.microsoft.com`** and log into the Microsoft Purview portal as JoniS@WWLxZZZZZZ.onmicrosoft.com (where ZZZZZZ is your unique tenant ID provided by your lab hosting provider).
+Joni's password was set in a previous task.

-1. Navigate to **Communication compliance** from the left navigation bar.
+1. Select **Solutions** from the left sidebar, then select **Communication Compliance**.

-1. Select **Policies**.
+1. Select **Policies** then select the **Detect Financial Secrets** policy.

 1. Review the **Items pending review** for the Detect Financial Secrets policy.